subfuzion/dockerbyexample.dev/content/en/basics/_index.md

 ---
 title: Dockerfile basics
-weight: 1000
+weight: 100
 hide_feedback: true
 description: >-
   Basic Dockerfile orientation.
 ---

-Just a bit of background and then hands-on with a few simple examples.
+Just a bit of background and then Dockerfile familiarization through a few simple examples.